BahuMan/Multris/README.md

 ## Known Bugs
 - sometimes, a full line does not disappear
-- players's falling blocks don't collide with each other (you can move through each other)

 ## To Do
 - more animation when disappearing lines
 - networked multiplayer (which network lib/protocol?
 PUN ?)
-- menus, named players, code should handle joining AND quitting
+- menus, named players
+- what should happen when a player quits/dies ?